MattTrip/aws-data-pipeline/README.md

 ![pipeline](images/pipeline-diagram-v2.jpeg)

 ## Pipeline Flow
-1. Raw data file: is directly uploaded to the designated Amazon s3 ‘source’ bucket This data file type may be csv, json, or parquet Required runtime parameters: are extracted from a json file They include:
+1. Raw data file: is directly uploaded to the designated Amazon s3 ‘source’ bucket.
+This data file type may be csv, json, or parquet
+    Required runtime parameters are extracted from a json parameters file located in another s3 folder.
+Mandatory parameters:
     -- input_file_type
     -- output_file_type
     -- name
     -- partition_column
     -- output_path

 2. Upload of the raw data file will trigger the lambda function which will:
     Identify the (just uploaded) file details